FRC1257/robotics-training/docs/frc/1-Basics/9-Drivetrain.md

     private double speedTurn;
 ```

 The state we introduced above can be considered the "operating mode" or "configuration" the subsystem is in.
-For our purposes here, that would be manual control, where the driver controls the motor speeds.
+For our purposes here, that would be manual control, where the driver directly controls the motor speeds.
 You can think of the `speedForward` and `speedTurn` variables as an extra part or extension of the state that we are keeping track of, as they represent more information *about* the state and current operating behavior.

 ### Constructor